Comic Browser:

 Legion!

-Falcon #2 Synopsis by Peter Silvestro
+Falcon #2 synopsis by Peter Silvestro

 After a tough night on a mission with Police Sgt.
 Tork, the Falcon stretches his wings and flies, looping and soaring through the air.
 In his ecstasy, he destroys a parachute—swiftly he catches the falling woman and lowers her to the ground safely.
 The skydiver explains that she was blown off course and introduces herself as Rachel.
 Falcon flies off, unaware that something terrible is waiting under a nearby landfill….